parthmern/Backend/README.md

 # 🌈 Chapter 1 - Introduction to Node, NPM, Package.JSON

 ## 💛 What is NODE ?
+➔ Node.js is a runtime environment that allows you to execute JavaScript code on the server-side.
+In simple terms, it enables you to use JavaScript for server-side programming, not just in web browsers  <br/>
 ➔ runtime + apis  <br/>
 ➔ runtime environment for Js + apis <br/>  ➔ asynchronous <br/> ➔ non blocking I/O  <br/>  <br/>